 The network has grown to comprehensively cover the inner city and the Atlantic Seaboard from Sea Point to Hout Bay.
-It also extends northwards, cutting through Milnerton, Table View and Century City before making its way along West Coast to the quaint town of Mamre.
+It also extends northwards, cutting through Milnerton, Table View and Century City before making its way along the West Coast to the quaint town of Mamre.

 Golden Arrow buses

 With a history stretching all the way back to 1861, the green, orange and white buses of the Golden Arrow Bus Service are as much a part of local scenery as Table Mountain.
 Unfortunately, many of its vehicles are old and could be better maintained.
 The buses are mostly safe but can be inefficient and crowded.
 However, for those living in the city's Southern Suburbs with no personal vehicle access, this may be an option worth considering.